Single Family Homes, Duplexes, Condos, and Individual Building Lots

-Oakridge, The Hunt Club, Cliffcrest, Birchcliff,
+The Hunt Club, Cliffcrest, Birchcliff,

-Moore Park, Chaplin Estates, Leaside, Bennington Heights
+Rosedale-Moore Park, Chaplin Estates, Leaside, Bennington Heights

-Davisville Village, Rathnelly, Cabbagetown, Harbourfront
+Davisville Village, Rathnelly, Cabbagetown, Corktown,

-The Annex, Little Italy, Trinity Bellwoods
+The Annex, Little Italy, Liberty Village, Trinity-Bellwoods, Dufferin Grove,

-The Junction, High Park, Bloor West Village
+The Junction, High Park, Swansea, Bloor West Village

-~Residential Freehold and Condominium Properties~
+~Residential Freehold and Condominium Properties Appraised~

-Capital Gains Tax
+Partner/Family Buyouts.
+Capital Gains Tax.

 Sample Appraisal Format

-As a real estate Appraiser who has also been an active Realtor since 1979, I understand the ongoing and constantly changing dynamics of the local market and the fact that each property and location has a unique set of characteristics and value considerations.
+As a real estate Appraiser who has also been an active Realtor since 1979, I understand the ongoing and constantly changing dynamics of our local market and the fact that each property and location has a unique set of characteristics and value considerations.